 - a protective role against the development of diabetes, hyperlipidemia, and various types of tumors;

 - inhibition of inflammation;

-Thanks to the abundance of tea polyphenols, there has been a growing interest in recent years about the possible preventive effects of beverage against several diseases, particularly cardiovascular disease, for example in the development and progression of atherosclerosis.
+Hence, there has been a growing interest in recent years toward the possible preventive effects of tea against many diseases, particularly cardiovascular disease, for example in the development and progression of atherosclerosis.

 Mechanisms of action of tea polyphenols